Bui-Christopher/CodingPractice/README.md

 The following are included:

-DailyProgrammer, CodeForces, , HackerRank, LeetCode, Classes, and Personal Projects:
+DailyProgrammer, CodeForces, HackerRank, LeetCode, and Classes.
+Personal projects will get their own repository.

 https://www.reddit.com/r/dailyprogrammer/